JunaidMansoori1/Email-Websites-Automation/README.md

 ---

 ## 🔧 Features
-- Automated login to web-based email platforms (e.g., Gmail, Outlook)
+- Automated login to web-based email platforms
 - Compose and send emails with custom subjects and messages
 - Handle delays, waits, and captchas where applicable
 - Uses browser automation with Selenium for reliability